 A thin LED taillight stretches horizontally across the hatch, although they won’t look as radical as they look on other Nissans these days.

 One of the criticisms of today’s cars is that the interior is cheap and not very cheerful.
 To be sure, Nissan is working hard for their latest interior plant, and rogue sport will benefit greatly.

 Rogue Sport will ride on the latest version of the CMF-C/D platform that underpins a myriad of other Nissan, Mitsubishi, and Renault products.
-Safer safety cells and guided suspension improve occupant protection and dynamic capabilities, as will the availability of all-wheel drive.
+Safer safety cells and guided suspension improve occupant protection and dynamic capabilities, as will all-wheel drive availability.

 The conjecture suggests that light hybrid options and a 48-volt plug-in hybrid will be available on the track, highlighting Japan’s marque push against electrification and bounce out of diesel in certain markets.